filswan/multi-chain-storage/README.md

 - Users pay USDC or other tokens, which are called user tokens, when uploading a file.
 - MCP uses FIL, which is called wrapped token, to store data to filecoin network.
 - User tokens should be changed to wrapped token by this module and this step is called token exchange(swap).
-- The token exchange(swap) is done through Sushi Swap which is a DEX.
+- Token exchange(swap) is done through Sushi Swap which is a DEX.

 ### Lock payment
 - When the user uploads the file, the amount that the user needs to pay will be estimated based on the average price of the entire network of the miner